yjlo123/yjlo-script/README.md

 # YJLO Script
 ## Introduction

-**YJLO Script** is a simple JavaScript-like programming language written in JavaScript.
+**YJLO Script** is a simple programming language written in JavaScript.
 It is a scripting language with some convenient features borrowed from other languages such as Python and Swift.

 ## Syntax
 **YJLO Script** has similar syntax as JavaScript with support for higher order functional programming.
 Semicolon separator at the end of each statement is mandatory.